Alecyorgesen/startup/README.md

 - [ ] Play page: There are still things that I think that I should change, and I know that there are things that I should add, but I'll get to those things later as I actually make the game functional.
 - [x] Scores page: I'm just using the default bootstrap table here.
 Nothing crazy going on.
 - [x] About page: I managed to get things centered.
 I'll later make it so that random pictures show up from some other website I think.

+## React
+- [ ] Convert everything to react!
+- [ ] Make a mock version of the login and create new account functionality!
+- [ ] Make a mock version of the game!!!!
+Play against a bot maybe?